Landlord or Owner Move-In Evictions

-One of the most common evictions in San Francisco is for owner or relative move-in (Just Cause 37.9(a)(8)).
-Subject to certain restrictions, outlined below, a landlord can evict a tenant if the landlord wants to move into the unit to live, or (only if the landlord is living in the building) wants a close relative to move in and live there.
-These evictions are highly abused and landlords who want to evict a tenant in order to raise the rent on a new tenant typically use this OMI just-cause.
-1998 changes in the law have limited such eviction considerably but abuse continues.
+One of the most common evictions in San Francisco is for owner or relative move-in (San Francisco Administrative Code Section 37.9(a)(8)).
+Subject to certain restrictions, outlined below, a landlord can evict a tenant if the landlord is going to move into the unit to live, or (only if the landlord is living in the building) for a close relative to move in and live there.
+These evictions are highly abused and landlords who want to evict a tenant in order to raise the rent on a new tenant typically use owner move-in evictions (OMIs) that are allowed under the Rent Ordinance if done properly.

-Please note that many landlords seek to circumvent these restrictions by giving tenants "advisory" or "warning" noticesletters saying, for example, "I'm writing to let you know that my sister will be moving into your apartment next Sp ring..."
+Many landlords seek to circumvent these restrictions by giving tenants "advisory" or "warning" noticesletters saying, for example, "I'm writing to let you know that my sister will be moving into your apartment next Spring..."
 These notices are not legal eviction noticeslandlords are hoping the tenant will move out pursuant to such a "warning" and will then try to argue that the restrictions are not applicable since the tenants was not evicted but moved out "voluntarily."
 Tenants should not move out pursuant to such advisories or warnings that an OMI eviction is coming some time in the future.
 See also Eviction Threats for information on dealing with OMI threats or warnings.

 An OMI eviction notice must be a 60 day notice except (a) if the tenant has lived there less than a year or (b) the unit is a single-family home or a rented condominium and the notice is given within 120 days after escrow has been established on the property, and the landlord has not previously given the tenant a 30 or 60-day notice, and the landlord intends to live in the unit for at least one year.
-(The seller cannot give an OMI notice, only the buyer and only after the sale is completed, so in a rent controlled jurisdiction this 2nd exception is generally irrelevant).
+(The seller cannot give an OMI notice, only the buyer and only after the sale is completed, so in a unit covered under the San Francisco Rent Ordinance, this second exception is irrelevant.)

 Tenants who receive an OMI eviction notice should bring it into the Tenants Union counseling clinic for review.
-Generally, OMI evictions can be fought on the grounds that the landlord is not moving into the apartment in "good faith," i.e., that the landlord has ulterior motives.
+Generally, OMI evictions can be fought on the grounds that the landlord is not moving into the rental unit in "good faith," i.e., that the landlord has ulterior motives.

 basic information about the landlord's property holdings and where the

 landlord (or relative) currently lives.
-Within ten days of the notice,
+Within 10 days of the eviction notice,

 the landlord must disclose in writing to the tenant, and file with the

--Landlord/relative who is going to live there & description of their current residence
+Name of landlord/relative who is going to move in and description of the current residence.

--The rent for the unit and a statement of right to re-rent if the unit is re-rented within 3 years of the eviction.
+The current rent for the unit and a statement of the evicted tenant's right to re-rent if the unit is re-rented within 3 years of the eviction.

 our work, please join or donate.
 Members get even more information via